Gamer201317/Apple-Themed-E-Reader/README.md

 Cost

-Estimated prototype cost: ~€125
+Estimated prototype cost: ~€160
-(See BOM for detailed breakdown of components)
+(and this is still cheaper and more storage than most eareeaders See BOM for detailed breakdown of components)

  Current status